Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Advantages of Canicross

-Improves your bond – Spending time taking part in an activity that you both enjoy will naturally improve the bond between you and your dog.
+Improves your bond – Spending time participating in an activity you both enjoy will naturally improve the bond between you and your dog.

 Gives you exercise – As well as providing exercise for your dog, canicross can also offer intense physical exercise for you.